equivalentideas/open-access-event/README.md

 A repo for planning an open access event to be held in Sydney, Australia in late 2014.

+Contribute to the development of this event by [joining the discussion](https://github.com/equivalentideas/open-access-event/issues?state=open).

 ## Aims

 To be developed